yu9824/kennard_stone/README.md

 - Fix details.
   - Update some typings.
 (You have access to a list of strings that can be used in the metric.)

+### v2.1.4

+- Fix bug when metric=="seuclidean" and "mahalanobis"
+  - Add some tests to check all metrics.
+- Add requirements numpy>=1.20